Women in the Paris Commune: 1870 war

 On 8 September 1870 a demonstration, led by André Léo and Louise Michel, took place in front of the Paris City Hall and demanded arms to defend themselves against the Prussian Army.
 The following month, on 7 October 1870, about 150 women demanded the right to be able to care for the wounded of the 1870 war at the front and to replace the men in the ambulances.
-(Note: This right will be obtained during the Commune) After the siege of Paris (1870–1871) and a serious famine during the winter of 1870-1871, the French capitulation and the cease-fire on 26 January 1871, the situation seemed unbearable to the Parisians, who had resisted the enemy for nearly four months.
+(Note: This right will be obtained during the Commune) After the siege of Paris (1870–1871) and a serious famine during the winter of 1870–1871, the French capitulation and the cease-fire on 26 January 1871, the situation seemed unbearable to the Parisians, who had resisted the enemy for nearly four months.
 Popular clubs and societies emerged during this siege and gave many women the opportunity to speak out on issues important to them.

-It is important to note that the women who were active during this siege were also active during the Commune, such as Sophie Poirier and her uniform workshop or Louise Michel who set up an ambulance.
+The women who were active during this siege were also active during the Commune, such as Sophie Poirier and her uniform workshop or Louise Michel who set up an ambulance.